MicrosoftDocs/memdocs/memdocs/intune/fundamentals/surface-management-portal.md

 * Track warranty and support requests.
 * Access Microsoft Surface news and resources.

-To access the Surface management portal, sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **All services** > **Surface management portal**.
+To access Surface Management Portal, sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **All services** > **Surface Management Portal**.

-This article describes the main features of the Surface management portal.
+This article describes the main features of Microsoft Surface Management Portal.

 ## Monitor
 For an overview of Surface devices, support requests, and warranty coverage in your organization, select  **Monitor**.
 You can drill down into any of the information, including: